python-can-define-radio/sdr-course/classroom_activities/055-Sample-Rates-6-RepeatBlock.md

    2. 0.5 Hz?
    3. 2 Hz?

 Now, let's significantly raise the sample rate.
-As mentioned in `040`, there are two changes that help lower the chance of freezing the flowgraph:
+There are two changes that help lower the chance of freezing the flowgraph:
 - Add a throttle
 - Increase the time between updates (the Update Period) on the Time Sink